steveworley/javascript-ps-starter-graphql/src/types/README.md

 ## Tying everything up with the Resolver

 The resolver defines what functions will be called when the type is queried for.
-The resolver object should match what is expected by `GraphQL-tools` and looks like:
+The resolver object should match what is expected by `graphql-tools` and looks like:

 ``` javascript
 const resolvers = {